pt-osda/dotnet-dependency-analyzer/README.md

 * **project-path**: optional parameter.
 If not specified, the plugin will search for a project in the current directory of the command line.
 Otherwise, the plugin will search for a project in the specified path.

 :warning: In order for the plugin to be executed successfully, projects must be built before because plugin uses information contained on solution packages folder.

+## Reports

+Once the plugins finish its execution, a report will be produced and stored in a server.
+The server is acessible in the following link: http://35.234.147.77/